-The Compensation Committee retained Pearl Meyer & Partners, LLC ("Pearl Meyer") as its fiscal 2022 independent compensation consultant to, among other things, assist it in structuring the Company's fiscal 2022 compensation programs and in its deliberations.
-Pearl Meyer reported directly and exclusively to the Committee, and neither Pearl Meyer nor any of its respective affiliates provided other services to the Company or management in fiscal 2022.
-During fiscal 2022, Pearl Meyer provided to the Committee, among other services:
+The Compensation Committee retained Pearl Meyer & Partners, LLC ("Pearl Meyer") as its fiscal 2024 independent compensation consultant to, among other things, assist it in structuring the Company's fiscal 2024 compensation programs and in its deliberations.
+Pearl Meyer reported directly and exclusively to the Committee, and neither Pearl Meyer nor any of its respective affiliates provided other services to the Company or management in fiscal 2024.
+During fiscal 2024, Pearl Meyer provided to the Committee, among other services:

-- · Expertise-based advice: - Research and analytical services, including competitive market data benchmarking and analyses, recommendations on peer group composition and compensation recommendations based on the foregoing; - · Assistance regarding the impact of COVID-19 on the Company's performance-based compensation programs, as described in this CD&A; - · Updates on compensation trends and regulatory developments; and - Attendance and participation in meetings of the Compensation Committee.
+- · Expertise-based advice; - Research and analytical services, including competitive market data benchmarking and analyses, recommendations on peer group composition and compensation recommendations for our executives and directors based on the foregoing; - · Updates on compensation trends and regulatory developments; - · Review and commentary on our proxy disclosures and management recommendations concerning our executive compensation programs; and - · Attendance and participation in meetings of the Compensation Committee.

-Prior to engaging Pearl Meyer for fiscal 2022, the Committee evaluated Pearl Meyer's independence and any potential conflicts of interest under relevant SEC rules and NYSE listing standards and determined that Pearl Meyer satisfied the requirements for independence.
-The Compensation Committee has sole authority to approve its independent compensation consultant's compensation, determine the scope of its services, evaluate its performance and terminate or continue to retain its independent compensation consultant.
+Prior to engaging Pearl Meyer for fiscal 2024, the Committee evaluated Pearl Meyer's independence and any potential conflicts of interest under relevant SEC rules and NYSE listing standards and determined that Pearl Meyer satisfied the requirements for independence.
+The Compensation Committee has sole authority to approve the independent compensation consultant's compensation, determine the scope of its services, evaluate its performance and terminate or continue to retain the independent compensation consultant.
 The Committee annually reviews its independent compensation consultant engagement, typically at the beginning of each fiscal year.